LoveSoftware/aws-puppet-examples/README.md

 3) vagrant ssh

-4) sudo puppet agent -t --certname [ROLENAME].[ATTEMPT-NUMBER]
+4) sudo puppet agent --config=/vagrant/puppet.conf -t --certname [ROLENAME].[ATTEMPT-NUMBER]
- - eg: sudo puppet agent -t --certname webserver.44
+ - eg: sudo puppet agent --config=/vagrant/puppet.conf -t --certname webserver.44

-Command (4) runs puppet master in test mode provising useful debugging output to the console.
+Command (4) runs puppet master in test mode, using the config file in /vagrant providing useful debugging output to the console.

 - ROLENAME: This should match the name of a node manifest eg - Webserver

 - ATTEMPT-NUMBER: Puppet generates an SSL certificate for each "certname" it recieves and caches it.
 Incrementing this number everytime we create a box means we don't have to clear certificates on the master each time.

+Note: The puppet.conf file on master takes care of some simple config including node and module paths, hostname of the master and the location of the master on the agent.

+### Webserver

+The above steps created a webserver by running the 'webserver' node manifest on the VM we created when we vagrant up'ed.
+You can check this by adding '192.168.50.103 test.webserver.dev' to your hosts file and navigate to test.weserver.dev in your browser.
+This is just a simple example, your node manifests will likley be much more complex!

 ## Creating An AMI Build Environment On AWS